 This is the kind of personal involvement most biopics lack.
 Ali could not have been done by someone other than Michael Mann.
 His vision, his composition, his realism, his hero, his moments of tenderness.
 It’s all here.
 Never for a second you feel like these images come from a book, or like there is a documentary that tells it the same way but in a different style.

 And then comes Will Smith.
 I won’t question Rami Malek preparation for the role of Freddie Mercury, although those ridiculous fake teeth still keep me up at night sometimes.
 I know Freddie Mercury’s voice is unique, but he was a unique persona too.
 Much like Muhammad Ali, which is why Will Smith’s performance is something Malek’s should have studied closely.
 True, Smith had the chance to have Muhammad Ali on the set, but instead of arbitrarily hiding sides of his vibrant personality, Smith and Mann bring everything out in subtle ways.
 His braggadocio, the complete transformation from Cassius Clay into Muhammad Ali, his religious belief, his humour and his charm, his adultery.
 By the tonal shifts in the voice and the studied movements (the walk, the eyes), all the controversial traits of Ali emerge without compromising the nature of the film.
-At his best, Malek mimics Mercury’s flamboyant stage presence and mercurial temperament, but it stops there.
+At his best, Malek mimics Mercury’s flamboyant stage presence and mercurial temperament, but he stops there.
 There is one idea of Freddie Mercury in Bohemian Rhapsody, and that’s all we get.

 While Bohemian Rhapsody adds nothing to a trite custom, Ali redefines the biopic and it offers itself as one of the few, real alternatives to a way too much standardised approach to biographical material.